Brightscout/mattermost-plugin-openai/docs/developer_docs.md

 ## Features

 This plugin contains the following features:
-- Chat with OpenAI in RHS: You can chat with OpenAI by typing texts in the input field present in RHS.
+- Chat with OpenAI in RHS: You can interact with OpenAI by texting via the input field present in RHS.
   ![image](https://user-images.githubusercontent.com/72438220/233341561-419b57ff-0737-4f87-9b79-738fd0926e7f.png)

 - Generate images from text prompts in RHS: You can generate images using the slash command below in RHS.